Finger Lakes Times

 under an earlier name, Geneva Times.
 Their information is picked up by other newspapers, including The New York Times.

 History

 The first edition of Geneva Times was published on May 28, 1895.
 The newspaper's initial 19th-century name reflected a more local name, Geneva.
 In 1977 it was renamed for the region, whose name did not exist when the paper was founded.

 In February 2024, the paper's Monday edition transitioned from print to digital only.
+In September 2026, the paper reduced its print schedule from six to three days a week.